The National DPP → National DPP Overview

 To hear from program participants, click here.

-- Have no previous diagnosis of type 1 or type 2 diabetes, and
+- Participants cannot have a previous diagnosis of type 1 or type 2 diabetes prior to enrollment.